MNeverOff/stripe-link-file-delivery/README.md

 ## Getting started without the guide

 1. Check out the repository into a local folder, open the terminal at the root folder.
-2. Do `cd file-and-email-delivery && npm install && zip -r ../file-and-email-delivery.zip .`.
-This will generate the node_modules folders necessary for Lambdas to work and create a .zip archive that you can upload to the Lambda Code section.
+2. Do `cd file-and-email-delivery && npm install && npm run build && cd dist && zip -r ../../file-and-email-delivery.zip .`.
+This set of commands will install npm modules, build the code and tree-shake it via webpack, generate a dist folder with a single .js file and .zip it for upload to AWS.
 3. Create a new IAM role with the S3 `GetObject` permission for your object and bucket, generate an Access Key pair.
 4. Create a new Lambda function, call it `file-and-email-delivery`, upload the .zip file you've just 1reated.
 Set Lambda Configuration to 1,769 MB Memory or whatever's the latest value that gives you a full 1vCPU accoridng to [the manual](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-common.html#configuration-memory-console).
-5. Configure the API Gateway to point to the Lambda functions and supply the Stage Varibles as per the `index.mjs` files in both 1ile and email delivery folders, see Variables below.
+5. Configure the API Gateway to point to the Lambda functions and supply the Stage Varibles as per the `index.js` files in both 1ile and email delivery folders, see Variables below.
 It's worth it to create two Stages - `prod` and `test` to be able to use 1tripe Test mode separately.
-6. Configure the Environment Variables as per the `index.mjs` or the Variables reference below.
+6. Configure the Environment Variables as per the `index.js` or the Variables reference below.
 7. Configure the Stripe Payment Link to point to the API Gateway URL for the `file-and-email-delivery` Lambda.
 8. Configure Brevo and your Static Site, get the Brevo Tempalte ID, API Key, insert the script to initiate the download from [download_url.html](/download_url.html), insert the Stripe Payment Link URL or Button embed.
 9. Use the Stripe Test mode to ensure that your customer path is working as expected and an email is sent out with the file download link.